Love’s Labour’s Lost

 Costume Supervisor

 Colette is a costume supervisor and costume maker based in London.
 Her work has been seen in many Fringe and West End shows.
 Recent credits include Wardrobe Assistant on Othello (Shakespeare’s Globe), Head of Wardrobe for Wishmas (Secret Cinema), Wardrobe assistant on Macbeth (Shakespeare’s Globe).
-Previous Shakespeare in the Square credits as costume supervisor: Macbeth (2024), All’s Well That Ends Well (2024), Twelfth Night (2023), The Tempest (2022).
+Previous Shakespeare in the Square credits as costume supervisor: The Taming of the Shrew (2023), Macbeth (2024), All’s Well That Ends Well (2024), Twelfth Night (2023) and The Tempest (2022).

 Bella Chapman